Discover the Keyboard Brand That Fits You

 Brands offer a variety of features, but in the end, all that matters is what you do with it.
 The most expensive electronic keyboard doesn't matter without the talent, drive, and overall initiative to perform.

-If you want to put yourself in the best position to succeed and expand beyond an online prescence or your local music scene, consider the Atlanta Institute of Music and Media.
+If you want to put yourself in the best position to succeed and expand beyond an online presence or your local music scene, consider the Atlanta Institute of Music and Media.

-AIMM offers Keyboardists the Music and Technology Associate Degree: Keyboard Concentration.
+AIMM offers a Keyboard Degree for musicians.
 Master the keyboard and learn valuable music production skills, such as recording, mixing, and mastering.

 This way, you leave AIMM a well-rounded musician with beneficial AVID Pro Tools experience, not to mention all the industry connections you'll make.
 Plus you'll be surrounded by like-minded musicians that you can learn from, inspire, and collaborate with.

 But, how do you know if AIMM is a good fit for you?

 Check out a Free Online Intro Course, and discover how AIMM can benefit your music career.
 It's completely free to sign up!
 We are excited to work with you!